 Research Interests: Popular music; working-class cultures; language and music; race, class, and indigeneity; ethnographic theory and method; history of social thought; linguistics; Native American Studies; cultural and intellectual property issues.

 Research Areas: Cultural policy, music and armed conflict, intellectual property, history of aurality, Latin American Cultural Studies, music and globalization, coloniality and modernity.

 Email: ao2110 [at] columbia.edu

 Associate Professor of Music

-Director, Louis Armstrong Jazz Performance Program (on leave, spring 2017)
+Director, Louis Armstrong Jazz Performance Program

 PhD in Music (Ethnomusicology), Columbia University